shadps4-emu/shadPS4/README.md

 F12 | Trigger RenderDoc Capture |

 > [!NOTE]
-> In some operating systems, the default settings require you to press the fn key together with one of the following keys in order to use their function.
+> In some operating systems, the default settings require you to press the fn key together with one of the above keys in order to use their function.
 On MacOS, however, only the FPS counter works.

 | Controller button | Keyboard equivelant | Mac alternative |
 |-------------|-------------|--------------|